amitdey1987/cooking/theory/indian/README.md

 Taste most sensitive at 20C to 30C.

+# Salt
+1. Increases aroma, balances sweetness, balances sourness, reduces bitterness.
+2. 1-1.5 % salt is tasty and healthy.
+3. Avoid Iodized salt for deep-frying and baking as it gives metallic taste.
+4. Pink Salt, Rock Salt, Black Salt (aromatic) have lower saltiness.
+So use more if substituting regular salt.
+5. Dehydrades vegetables (Salads).
+6. Retains moistures in meat (Brining).

+# Sugar
+1. Jaggery and Honey are less sweet, but more complex in layers.
+Honey breaks down with heat.
+2. 0.75% sugar in dish makes it sweet.
+3. Sugar mutes saltiness, sourness and bitterness.
+4. Sugar enhances flavors in spices.

 # Spices
 1. Portion of population can't handle raw cilantro, but everyone can eat in paste form.